electron/electron/docs/tutorial/online-offline-events.md

 There may be instances where one wants to respond to these events in the browser process as well.
-The browser process however does not have a "navigator" object and thus cannot detect these events directly.
+The browser process however does not have a `navigator` object and thus cannot detect these events directly.
 Using Atom-shell's inter-process communication utilities, the events can be forwarded to the browser process and handled as needed, as shown in the following example.